-A client of mine recently asked me how to support her friends going through deployments over the holidays.
+I was recently asked how to support lonely friends going through deployments over the holidays.

 Now, I want to share with you 16 ways you can provide support and love to your milso friends that are away from their service member for the holiday season.